The Kansas City Massacre

 The Kansas City Massacre is a 1975 American television film about Melvin Purvis.
 It is the second spin-off of the 1973 film Dillinger, following Melvin Purvis: G-Man in 1974, also directed by Dan Curtis and starring Dale Robertson as Purvis.

 Plot

-Gangsters free one of their colleagues being escorted to prison and kill several FBI agents and local police officers in the attempt.
+Gangsters free one of their colleagues Frank Nash being escorted to prison and kill several FBI agents and local police officers in the attempt.
 FBI agent Melvin Purvis puts together a special squad to track down and capture the men responsible.